marco99goncalves/DistributedSystemsAssignment/README.md

 This project implements three different algorithms for distributed systems: Token Ring, Anti-Entropy and Totally Ordered Multicast.
 This readme will guide you trough the usage of the programs.

-Before running any code, place yourself in the directorys `DistributedSystemsAsignment`
+Before running any code, place yourself in the directory `DistributedSystemsAssignment` you just downloaded from this repository.

 # Basic usage of the Peer class

-Whenever you run a given Peer (regardless of the algorithm used), the common sintax is as follows:
+Whenever you run a given Peer (regardless of the algorithm used), the common syntax is as follows:

 `java ds.assign.[ring/entropy/chat].Peer [Current Peer] [Peers to connect]`